NBISweden/EMBLmyGFF3/README.md

 ## PARAMETER

 Some parameters are mandatory and some others are not.
 Here is a list of all parameters available.
-You can also find a comprehensive help about the different parameters using the software help command.
+You can also find a comprehensive help about the different parameters using the software `-h` or `--help` command and even a more advanced help using `--ah X` or `--advanced_help X` where X is the parameter you would like to learn more about.

 **positional arguments:**